treee111/wahooMapsCreator/docs/USAGE.md

 3. Activate VTM rendering if needed
 - [see here](COPY_TO_WAHOO.md#activate-vtm-rendering)
 - see also: https://github.com/treee111/wahooMapsCreator/wiki/Enable-hidden-features

+## Contour lines
+For creating maps which include contour lines and have them displayed on your Wahoo device, these steps need to be done:
+1. Enhance your Anaconda environment using [these steps](./QUICKSTART_ANACONDA.md#additions-for--generating-contour-lines)
+2. Create custom maps with the argument `-con` like [normally](#run-wahoomapscreator-for-your-country).
+You will be asked for username/password on first run generating contour lines.
+3. Use a theme that renders contour lines

 ## User specific configuration
 You can control popular configuration with your own files in the home directory `wahooMapsCreatorData/_config`.